 POCT course content and assessment

-The course comprises of six modules (two weeks study each) as follows:
+After a common introductory module the course comprises of six modules as follows:

 • An Introduction to POCT

 • Principles of Measurement - Analytical Considerations

 • Connectivity and Data Management in POCT

 • Training in POCT

 See below for details for the course dates.
 More information on the learning outcomes for each module can be found here

 You can access course content through a designated area of the Ulster University's website, which includes candidate email and discussion forums.
 The IBMS Certificate of Expert Practice (CEP) in Point of Care Testing is assessed through two assessment pieces and an online examination:

 - Your first assessment piece should critically capture how the discussion forums have assisted your learning during the course